 Evil Is Not a Toy: Or rather, Talking With The Dead Is Not A Toy, even if you're just pretending.

-Evil Laugh: The Warlock gives an evil laugh when a young boy asks him what he needs to be able to fly, which is to sacrifice the child.
+Evil Laugh: The Warlock gives one when a young boy asks him what he needs to be able to fly, which is to kill the child and use his fat.

-Eye of Newt: The Warlock uses the body fat of a non-baptised child as a levitation potion.
-Baptise your children, people!
+Eye of Newt: The Warlock uses the body fat of a non-baptized child as a levitation potion.
+Baptize your children, people!